1. Home

 by

-1. They provide memories that last a lifetime.
+1. Family traditions provide memories that last a lifetime.

-2. Family traditions provide a sense of security for our kids by providing continuity, doing the same thing year after year.
+2. Family traditions provide a sense of security for kids by providing continuity.

-3. Family traditions also provide a strong sense of belonging, especially when the tradition allows everyone to participate regardless of age.
+3. Family traditions create a strong sense of belonging, especially when everyone can participate regardless of age.

 I started baking cookies with my kids when they were very young.
 Even if they were too young to measure ingredients, they could still help stir everything together or spoon the dough onto the baking sheet.
 It may have been messy at times, but it was enjoyed by all of us.